 This paper empirically investigates the role played by the Kuwait stock market on the real sector.
-It uses useful steps and techniques to set up a regression based on the the stock market developments on the real economy.
+It uses useful steps and techniques to set up a regression based on the Mankiw-Romer-Weil model to answer whether there is an eventually positive effect of the stock market developments on the real economy.
 The results show a positive impact of the market capitalisation on the Gross Domestic Product.
 The elasticity of the market capitalization to GDP is around 0.17.
-This impact is also confirmed by an autoregressive vector model via estimation and impulse response functions on both total and non oil
+This impact is also confirmed by an autoregressive vector model via estimation and impulse response functions on both total and non oil GDP.